-Although there are several reasons one’s solar plexus chakra may feel pain, the most common cause is anxiety.
+Although one’s solar plexus chakra may feel pain for several reasons, the most common cause is anxiety.
 The third chakra is closely tied to the lungs and adrenal glands.
 Because of this, added stress that causes shortness of breath may affect the solar plexus chakra.
 Try performing breathing exercises to reduce anxiety and feel calm.

 Other reasons one’s solar plexus chakra may hurt include: